top of page

 FamilySearch.org

 From The Church of Jesus Christ of Latter-day Saints, FamilySearch is the largest genealogy organization in the world.
-FamilySearch provides free access to 4+ billions names from all over the world.
+FamilySearch provides free access to 4+ billion names from all over the world.
 You can create an account and build your family tree online free of charge.
+PLEASE NOTE: Some material is only available for viewing at a Family History Center.
+West Vancouver Memorial Library on the North Shore is a Family History Center and has access to that material.

 UK National Archives

 The UK's central advisory body on archives and manuscripts.
-Go directly to the Family History Research Guides page to learn how to find and use military records, wills, the census and a wide range of other records to trace your ancestors.
+Use the "Help with your research" page to learn how to find and use military records, wills, the census and a wide range of other records to trace your ancestors.

 US National Archives - Genealogy